mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 ---

 If you've followed this guide, you've hired writers on a trial basis, which means that many of them won't work out.
+This section explains how to gracefully end those relationships and refine your search for future candidates.

 ## Example termination notes